Platinumt3chnology/visual-recognition./getting-started.md

 ## Before you begin
 {: #prerequisites}
+{: hide-dashboard}

-- {: hide-dashboard}Create an instance of the service:
+- Create an instance of the service:
     1. Go to the [{{site.data.keyword.visualrecognitionshort}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/catalog/services/visual-recognition){: new_window} page in the {{site.data.keyword.Bluemix_notm}} Catalog.
     1. Sign up for a free {{site.data.keyword.Bluemix_notm}} account or log in.
     1. Click **Create**.
-- {: hide-dashboard}Copy the credentials to authenticate to your service instance:
+- Copy the credentials to authenticate to your service instance:
     1. Click **Show** to view your credentials.
     1. Copy the apikey value.
+{: hide-dashboard}

 ## Step 1: Classify an image
 {: #classify}